Elden Ring Review: Max Difficulty, Gameplay, Graphics & Music

 The game isn't difficult if you are not under-leveled.
 Now, the main difference: this game is open world, which means that it's not a linear game like Dark Souls.
 This gives you the option to go in higher level zones early on and have some more fun there.

-Because of the path I chose at the beginning, I was actually under-leveled the whole game (at least this prevented me from killing on the first/second try half of the bosses, like in DS3).
+Because of the path I chose at the beginning, I was actually under-leveled the whole game (at least this prevented me from killing half bosses on the first/second try, like in DS3).

 Elden Ring's normal difficulty took me around 80 hours of playtime.
 I obviously missed a few things, even with very careful zone clearing.
 I also had to spend some time going back clearing low-level zones that I missed at the beginning.